 Recognizing your risk for depression is the first step to getting treatment.
-First, discuss your situation and symptoms with your doctor.
+First, discuss your situation and symptoms with your primary healthcare provider.
 He or she will refer you to a mental health professional for consultation.
 Treatment usually involves psychotherapy or some form of counseling and/or antidepressant medication.

 In the meantime, there are things that you can do to help improve your depression symptoms, such as increasing your physical activity.
 Any form of exercise will likely make you feel better, at least in the short term, due to the release of endorphins in the brain.
 This "feel good" brain chemical has been proven to help alleviate depression symptoms.
 Increasing your physical activity also has plenty of health benefits for diabetics, too, such as decreasing your weight and body mass, decreasing blood glucose levels, and increasing your energy and stamina.

 Other measures that may help improve depression include being more proactive about your management of diabetes.
 Get educated about your disease.
 Increase your monitoring of blood glucose levels.
 Seek additional support from family and friends.
 Finally, avoid caffeine, recreational drugs and alcohol, and maintain a regulated sleep schedule.

 Visit Healthline’s depression center for more on managing this condition.